Display Modes

 Force Graph Display Mode

 Force Graph display mode (Force Graph mode) allows you to visualize your results as a graph of objects (nodes) and relationships (“edges”).
+Once your graph is generated, you can:

-• all the nodes returned by your query;
+• all the nodes returned by your query; and

 • a subset of nodes “one degree out” from your results (to help identify additional connections).